fuchsst/jslt-intellij-plugin/README.md

   * inline docs for buildin-functions
   * suggested tokes on Ctrl+Space
 * Code Navigation
-  * Jump to variable declaration
+  * Jump to function declaration
   * Show variable usages
-  * Goto imported File
   * recognize JSLT (by first line marked with `#!
 JSLT`) in multiline strings in Java/Scala/Kotlin/yaml files
 * Validations
   * warn for undeclared variables